The Different Types of Buddhism

 Like Thailand, Buddhism has a long history in Myanmar.
 The recent Sixth Buddhist Council was held in Rangoon in the mid 1950’s, and the country has had strong Buddhist roots for many centuries.
 Burmese monks wear maroon robes, where Thai, Laotian, and Sri Lankan monks often wear saffron robes.
 The largest order of monks is the Thudhamma tradition, which consists of an estimated 300,000 monks in the country.

 Burmese Buddhist culture places strong emphasis on merit, or creating positive karma through meritorious deeds.
 This leads to a community of laypeople that strongly supports and venerates the monastic order, offering money, food, and space for the monks to practice.
 Meditation practice centers around the practice of vipassana, or insight, meditation.
 This is a form of meditation as old as the Buddha, but popularized in recent centuries.
+You can learn about different types of meditation in our post 17 Types of Meditation – Which One is For You?.

 There are many great Burmese teachers, and Jack Kornfield covers some of them in the aforementioned Living Dharma book.
 Some of our favorite Burmese teachers include Mahasi Sayadaw, Pa Auk Sayadaw, S.N.
 Goenka, and Sayadaw U Pandita.
 We recommend reading In This Very Life by Sayadaw U Pandita and the large but wonderful Manual of Insight from Mahasi Sayadaw.